 Don't do half a job

 Using an energy monitor isn't the only way to save money on your electric bill.
 It's worth regularly comparing the suppliers and change whenever you see a better deal.
-We can do that for you with just a little bit of information.
-You can even just use your phone and scan a QR code from your bill with our Snapt app – that's all we'll need to find out who has the best deals for you.

 The good thing about buying with comparethemarket.com is MEERKAT MOVIES – that means you can take a friend to the cinema with 2 for 1 cinema tickets.
 You can use them on Tuesdays or Wednesdays at participating cinemas every week for a year.
 Or if the flicks aren’t your thing, you can still get your hands on a meerkat toy instead, it’s totally up to you.*